AC Savings Calculator Burlington, ON

 How Much Can You Save by Upgrading Your AC in Burlington?

 Ontario’s electricity rates make SEER2 efficiency more financially meaningful than in lower-rate provinces.
-A Burlington homeowner upgrading from a 10-year-old 10 SEER unit to a modern 18 SEER2 system can realistically save $150–$280 per cooling season in electricity alone — before accounting for reduced repair frequency on aging equipment.
+A Burlington homeowner upgrading from a 10-year-old 10 SEER unit to a modern 18 SEER2 system can realistically save $150–$280 per cooling season in electricity alone.
+If you’re considering replacement, review typical new AC installation costs in Burlington before making a decision. before accounting for reduced repair frequency on aging equipment.

 The math gets more compelling when you factor in the equipment’s remaining lifespan.
-That old 10 SEER unit isn’t just inefficient — it’s increasingly unreliable, and every summer carries the risk of a midseason failure at emergency-service rates.
-Upgrading proactively locks in the savings and eliminates that risk.
+That old 10 SEER unit isn’t just inefficient — it’s increasingly unreliable, and every summer carries the risk of a midseason failure at emergency AC repair rates in Burlington.
+Upgrading proactively locks in the savings and eliminates that risk, especially when compared against ongoing AC repair costs in Burlington.

 Old SystemNew SystemAnnual Savings (Burlington)10-Year Savings